ibraheemcisse/trading-infra-lab/README.md

 ---

-# Failure Validation Workflow
+# Operational Validation Loop

-The most important part of this project is not the matching engine.
+The most important aspect of this project is not the matching engine.

-It is the validation loop used to test operational resilience.
+It is the closed-loop process used to validate system behavior during failure conditions.

 ```text
 Chaos Injection